Justice Department investigating Alaska Airlines door blowout

 "In an event like this, it's normal for the DOJ to be conducting an investigation," an Alaska Airlines spokesperson told CBS News in a statement Saturday.
 "We are fully cooperating and do not believe we are a target of the investigation."

-CBS News has reached out to Boeing for comment.
-The Justice Department declined comment.
+When reached by CBS News, both Boeing and the Justice Department declined comment.

 The news of the Justice Department's review was first reported by Bloomberg last month and supplemented by the Wall Street Journal Saturday.